 There are usually only two specific times during the year when a person can change their Medicare plan.
 A Special Enrollment Period is available when qualifying events or other circumstances apply.

-During a Special Enrollment Period (SEP), you can change your Medicare insurance.
-You may choose to join a plan for the first time, switch policies, or drop a policy.
+You can change your Medicare insurance during a Special Enrollment Period (SEP).
+You may join a plan for the first time, switch policies, or drop a policy.

 You may be eligible for a Special Enrollment Period and not even know it.